 The Quest for the Crystal Crown is a funny, entertaining fantasy adventure that, believe it or not, also teaches kids how to write fantasy stories.
 Laura and her friend Millie leave the safety of their walled village in order to save their village from the evil Hexors who will attack if they don’t get the missing Crystal Crown.
 With the help of a mage they meet in the first village, Dead End, the three kids embark on the quest of a lifetime.
 I loved the story, the writing, and the writing guide.

 Harry Potter and the Cursed Child by J.K.
 Rowling, Jack Throne, and John Tiffany

-Even though it’s not as good as the original books, this play is such a treat for us who love Harry Potter — it’s one more trip to this beloved world.
+Even though it’s not as good as the original books, this original screenplay is such a treat for us who love Harry Potter — it’s one more trip to this beloved world this time about Harry’s son Albus.
 We follow Harry’s second son, Albus, and his best friend, Scorpius who is Draco’s son.
 The boys decide to change history and steal an illegal time-turner from the Ministry of Magic.
 As you can imagine, messing with history is disastrous.
 Revisit your favorite places and characters with this new HP story.

 Tales of Beedle the Bard by J. K. Rowling

 Another must-own book for Harry Potter fans.
 This is what Dumbledore left to Hermione in his will that helped the friends figure out the Deathly Hallows.

 The Language of Spells by Garret Weyr, illustrated by Katie Harnett